iShriyansh/Maths_Formula_App--Neumorphism_Design/README.md

 # Maths Formula App - All Maths formula in One

-A simple flutter Hyrid application which contains 1000+ maths formulas. this app is designed using neumorphism design pattern and it has sqlite database.
+A simple flutter Hybrid application which contains 1000+ maths formulas. this app is designed using neumorphism design pattern and it has sqlite database.

 Screens :